Waveguide Energy Transfer

 \[\begin{align} \frac{d}{dt} \langle {S1}^{{z}}\rangle =& -1.0 \langle {S1}^{{y}} {S4}^{{y}}\rangle \Gamma_{1\_4} -1.0 \langle {S1}^{{x}} {S3}^{{x}}\rangle \Gamma_{1\_3} -1.0 \langle {S1}^{{y}} {S1}^{{y}}\rangle \Gamma_{1\_1} -1.0 \langle {S1}^{{y}} {S2}^{{y}}\rangle \Gamma_{1\_2} -1.0 \langle {S1}^{{z}}\rangle \Gamma_{1\_1} -1.0 \langle {S1}^{{x}} {S1}^{{x}}\rangle \Gamma_{1\_1} + 2 \langle {S1}^{{y}} {S2}^{{x}}\rangle \Omega_{1\_2} + 2 \langle {S1}^{{y}} {S4}^{{x}}\rangle \Omega_{1\_4} -1.0 \langle {S1}^{{x}} {S2}^{{x}}\rangle \Gamma_{1\_2} -1.0 \langle {S1}^{{x}} {S4}^{{x}}\rangle \Gamma_{1\_4} -2 \langle {S1}^{{x}} {S3}^{{y}}\rangle \Omega_{1\_3} -2 \langle {S1}^{{x}} {S4}^{{y}}\rangle \Omega_{1\_4} -1.0 \langle {S1}^{{y}} {S3}^{{y}}\rangle \Gamma_{1\_3} + 2 \langle {S1}^{{y}} {S3}^{{x}}\rangle \Omega_{1\_3} -2 \langle {S1}^{{x}} {S2}^{{y}}\rangle \Omega_{1\_2} \end{align}\]

-We define the numerical system paramters and the initial state.
+We define the numerical system Parameters and the initial state.
 For spin operators the initial state is unfortunately not fully trivial with all zeros.
 Therefore, we use the numeric conversion which allows us to define the quantum state in QuantumOptics.jl and convert it to the correct initial average values.

-Γ_ = 1.0 #Γ1D
+Γ_ = 1.0 # Γ1D # System Parameters

 x_ls = [x_p; x_np]

-Γij(i,j) = cos(abs(x_ls[i] - x_ls[j]))
+Γij(i, j) = cos(abs(x_ls[i] - x_ls[j]))

-Ωij(i,j) = sin(abs(x_ls[i] - x_ls[j]))
+Ωij(i, j) = sin(abs(x_ls[i] - x_ls[j]))

 p0 = [Γ_ls; Ω_ls;]

 Note that the function coherentspinstate can only reliably produce states for spins with a length of about $10^4$, for spindown or spinup there is no restriction.
-Also, we created the function LazyKet
+Also, we created the function LazyKet, which allows you to define product states without calculating the tensor product directly.
+This makes it possible to define initial (product) states for very large quantum systems.
+The function initial_values(eqs, ψ) calculates the initial values for a set of equations eqs with the initial quantum state $\psi$.

 N_p = 8000 # number of pumped atoms